divnix/std/ROADMAP.md

 ##### Process Categories

-To run an _automation_ we have to _set it up_, first.
+To run _automation_ we have to _set it up_, first.
 We should keep that in mind when working on the backlog and therefore classify:

 - Setup
 - Automation

-Work packages that supports setup typically involve:
+For setup, besides function libraries, a variety of supporting material is crucial, such as:

-- Documentation & Setup Instructions
+- Documentation & Instructions
-- Pattern & Shared Mental Models
+- Patterns & Shared Mental Models
-- Quick Start Template
+- Quick Start Templates
 - Onboarding & Learning Content

 ##### Process Regions

-Per our [architectural overview](./ARCHITECTURE.md), we distinguishe these process regions:
+Per our [architectural overview](./ARCHITECTURE.md), we distinguish these process regions:

 - Development Environment
 - Build Pipeline